Up to 50% off sofas & mattresses — limited‑time deals.

 • People who prefer ultra-plush sink-in softness

-• Those who want the deepest nap-friendly seat without add-ons
+• Anyone who wants the deepest nap seat without add-ons

 Pros & Cons: